Kerrie’s 4-Year Journey After a Single Chemotherapy Treatment

-Kerrie Prettitore, a 43-year-old mother of three, was diagnosed with colon cancer in February 2014 and subsequently had successful surgery to remove the tumor.
+Kerrie Prettitore, a then 42-year-old mother of three, was diagnosed with colon cancer in February 2014 and subsequently had successful surgery to remove the tumor.
 However, today she is fighting for her life after a single chemotherapy treatment.

 After recovering from surgery, Kerrie began a six month chemotherapy regimen in mid March 2014.
 She immediately became very ill and was admitted to Valley Hospital in Ridgewood, NJ on March 31st.
 Kerrie’s condition continued to worsen and became life threatening within two weeks.
 A test performed after Kerrie’s admission revealed she has a condition known as DPD Deficiency (Dihydropyrimidine dehydrogenase deficiency) which prevents her body from breaking down one of the chemotherapy drugs she received, 5-FU (fluorouracil).

 After receiving the DPD test results, Kerrie’s doctors essentially gave her no chance for survival because she is completely deficient in the main enzyme needed to break down the 5-FU chemo drug.
 They contended that the toxicity would ravage her body and her immune system, preventing her from fighting even minor infections.